leorohr/simulus/README.md

 to build the jar file install Simulus to ${user.home}/Simulus.

-Compiling the project requires JDK1.8U40 and your Ant's `java.home` to be set to the JDK8 home folder.
+Compiling the project requires JDK1.8U40 and JAVA_HOME environment variable to be set to the JDK8 home folder.